How to Open a Bank Account in Australia as a Non-Resident

 - Visa information or proof of visa status

-- An Australian address (including temporary accommodation in some cases)
+- An Australian address (which may include temporary accommodation)

 - A local contact number